112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 64 TVhy clothe French dive so g-ci- fast?"

-automobiles so's they can find the pedestrians to an do n. at night' "
+automobiles so's they can find the pedestrians to ando n. at night' "

 The French ask the same question about the American s